 Get A Fire Safety Advisor For Your Brisbane Resort

-While Resort owners, managers, and staff hold a great responsibility for ensuring building fire safety compliance and that legislative requirements are met, the Fire Safety Advisor concept has been introduced within the Queensland's Building Fire Safety Regulations.
-Back in 2008, the Queensland Building Fire Safety Regulations came into effect, which included the requirement for every 'high-occupancy' building and tenancies in Queensland to designate a Fire Safety Advisor either a staff or have an external Fire Safety Consultant representing them as their Fire Safety Advisor.
+While Resort owners, managers, and staff hold a great responsibility for ensuring building fire safety compliance and legislative requirements are met, the Fire Safety Advisor concept has been introduced within Queensland's Building Fire Safety Regulations.
+Back in 2008, the Queensland Building Fire Safety Regulations came into effect, which included the requirement for every high-occupancy building and tenancies in Queensland to designate a Fire Safety Advisor either staff or have an external Fire Safety Consultant representing them as their Fire Safety Advisor.
 Click here for more details.

 What Is A Fire Safety Advisor?

-A Fire Safety Advisor is the person who is trained to quickly evacuate a building during a fire or any emergency.
+A Fire Safety Advisor is a person who is trained to quickly evacuate a building during a fire or any emergency.
 The person you appoint as Fire Safety Advisor must have a Building Fire Safety Qualification which is current (issued within the last 3 years).
 Fire Safety Advisor must be familiar with the evacuation procedures in a building, and able to give evacuation instructions to all wardens in the building during an emergency.
 Reference link here https://www.wikihow.com/Practice-Fire-Safety.

-As the job title implies, the Fire Safety Advisor's main role is to render qualified advice to all managers and business owners on all applicable aspects of emergency procedures, from preparation of fire evacuation and emergency plan, fire audit, fire inspection and even post-emergency analysis.
+As the job title implies, the Fire Safety Advisor's main role is to render qualified advice to all managers and business owners on all applicable aspects of emergency procedures, from the preparation of fire evacuation and emergency plan, fire audit, fire inspection, and even post-emergency analysis.
 Due to the sheer gravity of the job of the Fire Safety Advisor, there are strict competency requirements that the Fire Safety Advisor is expected to meet:

-- PUAWER001B Identify, prevent and report potential workplace emergency situations
+- PUAWER001B Identify, prevent, and report potential workplace emergency situations

-- PUAWER002B Ensure workplace emergency prevention procedures, systems and processes are implemented
+- PUAWER002B Ensure workplace emergency prevention procedures, systems, and processes are implemented

 - PUAWER003B Manage and monitor workplace emergency procedures, equipment, and other resources